cconstantine/NoDevent/README.md

 ```javascript
 room.join(function(err){});
 ```
 Initiates a request to join a room.
-If a callback fn is provided it will be called a single time, with an err if the join failed.
+If a callback is provided it will be called a single time, with an err if the join failed.

 Leaving a room
 ```javascript
 room.leave(function(err){});
 ```
 Initiates a request to leave a room.
-If a callback fn is provided it will be called a single time, with an err if leaving the room failed.
+If a callback is provided it will be called a single time, with an err if leaving the room failed.

 If all you have is the room object you can get the room's name
 ```javascript